baens/blog.baens.net/content/posts/experiment-notes-simpleflatmapper.md

 Neat!

 But of course that isn't everything.
 We need to clean up after ourselves.
-Database connections in Java have a lot of cruft that can be left over.
-What I'm talking about specifically in this case is the database connection.
+Database connections on the JVM have a lot of cruft that can be left over.
+The code above has the `resultSet`, the `statement` and the `connection` that need to be closed.
+Yes, it sucks we can't just have it do it all for us, but sometimes you just need to be a good janitor.

 First let's experiment to see how bad the problem really is.
 So let's get a base line by running this SQL on the database to see what a "quiet" database looks like.